Keto Peek logoKeto Peek

 Attribution & data sources

-Last updated: April 16, 2026
+Last updated: May 7, 2026

 Keto Peek returns a short keto-oriented verdict from structured nutrition data.
-This page explains where those values come from by feature, then lists licenses, attribution, and third-party terms for data, images, OCR, optional cloud APIs, and open-source libraries.
+This page explains where those values come from by feature, then lists licenses, attribution, and third-party terms for data, images, optional cloud APIs, and open-source libraries.

 How we source your results